LoadBalancer IP Address Management (LB IPAM)

 LB IPAM is a feature that allows Cilium to assign IP addresses to Services of type LoadBalancer.
 This functionality is usually left up to a cloud provider, however, when deploying in a private cloud environment, these facilities are not always available.

-LB IPAM works in conjunction with features like the Cilium BGP Control Plane (Beta).
+LB IPAM works in conjunction with features such as Cilium BGP Control Plane (Beta) and L2 Announcements / L2 Aware LB (Beta).
 Where LB IPAM is responsible for allocation and assigning of IPs to Service objects and other features are responsible for load balancing and/or advertisement of these IPs.

 LB IPAM is always enabled but dormant.
 The controller is awoken when the first IP Pool is added to the cluster.